ValentinBrclz/sumup-payments/README.md

         "date": "2016-01-01T01:00:00.251Z"
     }

-Possible response status values can be PAID | PENDING | FAILED
+Possible response status values can be PAID | PENDING | FAILED.

-###3.3 (C) Obtain payment authorization code
+###3.3 (C) Obtain a payment authorization code
-In order to complete a checkout in a browser an authorization should be used.
-The authorization code is a token valid for one request.
-Example of Client request
+In order to complete a checkout in a browser, an authorization code must accompany the request.
+This code is valid for a single request.
+An example of a request to obtain this code between your Server and SumUp:

     POST /one-time-tokens
     Headers: Authorization: Bearer {access_token}